47th (1/2nd London) Division: First World War

-In the final stages of the war the division's GSO1 (effectively chief of staff) was acting Lieutenant Colonel Bernard Montgomery.
+In the final stages of the war the division's GSO1 (chief of staff) was the thirty-year old Lieutenant Colonel Bernard Montgomery.

 The division fought in the Battle of Aubers Ridge, the Battle of Festubert, the Battle of Loos, the 1 July 1916 Battle of the Somme, including the Battle of Flers-Courcelette and the capture of High Wood.
 After mid-1916 battles included the Battle of Le Transloy, the Battle of Messines, and the Battle of Cambrai.

 Order of battle

 The composition of the division was as follows: